Your recently viewed content will appear here

 Medical & Fitness

-You must also pass the swim test and physical fitness test to graduate from your Navy Training and to proceed to the Safety of Life at Sea Training that is a requirement for Recruit School.
+You must also pass the swim test and physical fitness test to graduate from your training.

-The RANST is conducted to ensure the Navy's duty of care to all serving personnel, with respect to rudimentary swimming skills.
+The RANST is conducted early in your training to ensure the Navy's duty of care to all serving personnel, with respect to rudimentary swimming skills.
 The purpose of the RANST is to ensure fundamental water survival skills as a prerequisite to training such as survival at sea training.
 Individual components of the RANST are fundamentally related to the survival at sea scenario.

 Competency in the RANST is achieved through completion of each component:

 - 10m underwater swim